 Accessibility

 Accessibility is also important.
 Make sure that there are adequate parking spaces in your chosen venue.
 If there are none, look for alternative secure parking lots nearby.
-Moreover, the venue should be accessible to guests with disabilities.
-There should be wheelchair ramps, braille signage, and other building features that accommodate the disabled.
+The venue must be accessible to guests with disabilities, complete with wheelchair ramps, braille signage, and other building ADA-mandated accommodations.

 Capacity

 Whether or not you’ll need a large venue will depend on the number of exhibitors and attendees.
-Nevertheless, the venue you choose should be able to house at least 10% to 20% more of your projected audience.
+Nevertheless, the venue you choose should be able to host at least 10% to 20% more participants than projected.
 This will give you more wiggle room and prevent overcrowding should more people decide to visit the trade show exhibits.

 Marketing and promotion strategies